DeSantis is in a car accident on his way to Tennessee presidential campaign events but isn’t injured

-WASHINGTON (AP) — Florida Gov. Ron DeSantis was in a car accident Tuesday as he traveled to campaign events in Tennessee for his 2024 presidential bid but wasn’t injured, his campaign said.
+WASHINGTON (AP) — Florida Gov. Ron DeSantis was in a multi-car accident on Tuesday as he traveled in a motorcade to campaign events in Tennessee for his 2024 presidential bid but was uninjured.

+Traffic slowed down and caused four cars in the motorcade to hit each other, Chattanooga, Tennessee, police told WTVC-TV.
+One staff member suffered a minor injury, police said.

-The Republican White House hopeful “was in a car accident while traveling to an event in Chattanooga, Tennessee,” on Tuesday, campaign press secretary Bryan Griffin confirmed to The Associated Press.
-DeSantis “and his team are uninjured,” Griffin said.
+The Republican White House hopeful and his team “are uninjured,” campaign press secretary Bryan Griffin told The Associated Press.

 Representatives for DeSantis’ campaign did not answer questions about who was driving the governor or reveal details about the accident.
 DeSantis was continuing on to his event, spokesman Andrew Romeo said.
+A spokesman for the Florida governor’s office deferred questions about the accident to the campaign.

-DeSantis was scheduled to hold events throughout central and eastern Tennessee on Tuesday.
-He has trailed front-runner Donald Trump in the GOP presidential contest.

-DeSantis has been focusing a lot of attention on Tennessee in his recent campaigning.
-Last week, he addressed more than 1,800 attendees at a state GOP dinner in Nashville.
+DeSantis was scheduled to hold events throughout central and eastern Tennessee, where he has been focusing a lot of attention in his recent campaigning.
+Earlier this month, he addressed more than 1,800 attendees at a state GOP dinner in Nashville.

+The Florida governor, who has trailed front-runner Donald Trump in the GOP presidential contest, was expected to be at fundraiser at a private home in Chattanooga on Tuesday.
+Hosts for the fundraiser were to pay $10,000 per couple for the event, while co-hosts were paying $5,000 and other attendees were paying $2,000 each, according to the Chattanooga Times Free Press.

+DeSantis was expected to attend additional fundraisers on Tuesday in Knoxville and Franklin.

 Just two months after entering the race, DeSantis already has been cutting staff while facing new questions about his aggressive spending, his media strategy and his apparent willingness to brawl with any and all foes except for Trump, the one person he must defeat to claim the GOP’s 2024 presidential nomination.

-Note: This story has been corrected to show DeSantis was in Nashville earlier this month, not last week.